 Critical compliance gaps include:

-Traditional security tools are struggling to keep pace with the evolving SaaS landscape in 2025.
+Traditional security tools are struggling to keep pace with the evolving SaaS landscape.
 Designed for on-premises environments, these solutions often lack the specialized capabilities needed to address cloud-specific vulnerabilities and attack vectors.

 Compliance frameworks like GDPR, HIPAA, and PCI DSS require specialized monitoring and reporting that traditional tools weren't designed to provide.
-This creates significant challenges during security audits and regulatory compliance reviews.
+This creates significant challenges during security audits and regulatory compliance audits.

 Data protection in SaaS environments demands continuous monitoring of sharing settings, permission changes, and unusual access patterns.
 Traditional tools typically sample activities rather than providing real-time monitoring.

-Vulnerability management becomes particularly challenging as traditional scanning tools can't effectively assess SaaS application security postures.
-They often miss critical configuration vulnerabilities that exist in the shared responsibility model.
+Vulnerability management becomes particularly challenging because traditional scanning tools can't effectively assess the security posture of SaaS applications.
+They often miss critical configuration vulnerabilities created by configuration drift within the shared responsibility model.

 Modern threats target the integration points between various SaaS applications.
 Traditional security solutions rarely monitor these connection points, leaving organizations exposed to lateral movement attacks.

-SaaS management platforms have emerged as critical tools for organizations seeking to address the growing complexity of cloud security risks.
-Josys and similar platforms offer comprehensive solutions that tackle key vulnerability areas through automated discovery, access control, and continuous monitoring capabilities.
+Identity Governance and SaaS Management platforms have emerged as critical tools for organizations seeking to address the growing complexity of cloud security risks.
+Josys and similar platforms offer comprehensive solutions that address key vulnerability areas through automated discovery, access control, and continuous monitoring.

 Organizations cannot secure what they cannot see.
-Josys provides a consolidated dashboard that automatically discovers and inventories all SaaS applications being used across the enterprise, including shadow IT deployments that bypass traditional procurement channels.
+Josys provides a consolidated dashboard that automatically discovers and inventories all SaaS applications across the enterprise.
+This includes shadow IT deployments that bypass traditional procurement channels.

 The platform utilizes API connections and network traffic analysis to identify every application accessing company data.
-This comprehensive visibility extends to user access levels, data sharing permissions, and integration points between applications.
+This comprehensive visibility extends to user access levels, data-sharing permissions, and integration points across applications.

 IT teams can categorize applications by risk level, compliance requirements, and business criticality.
 With complete visibility, security teams can identify unauthorized applications that may present data leakage risks or compliance violations.

-Regular automated scans ensure the SaaS inventory remains current as employees adopt new tools.
+Regular automated scans ensure the SaaS inventory remains up to date as employees adopt new tools.
 This real-time visibility forms the foundation for effective security posture management across the SaaS ecosystem.

 Josys implements sophisticated identity and access management (IAM) capabilities designed specifically for SaaS environments.
 The platform centralizes user permission management across multiple applications through a single control panel.